-- Amsterdam (28 April 2005), organised by SOMO in cooperation with the Dutch CSR Platform - Dakar, Senegal (12 July 2005) organised by ASPRODEB.
+- Amsterdam (28 April 2005), organised by SOMO in cooperation with the Dutch CSR Platform - □ Dakar, Senegal (12 July 2005) organised by ASPRODEB.

-In addition to these activities, (field) research was conducted by independent consultant Macoumba Mbodj under supervision of SOMO and ASPRODEB and IGJ in respectively Senegal and Indonesia.
+In addition to these activities, (field) research was conducted by independent consultant Macoumba Mbodj under supervision of SOMO and ASPRODEB in Senega and the Institute for Global Justice (IGJ) in Indonesia.

-Thanks go to Macoumba Mabodj and IGJ for the research, to ASPRODEB for the supervision of the Senegal research and the organisation of the workshop and to the Consumentenbond (Dutch consumer organisation) and NOVIB (Oxfam Netherlands) for co-financing this project.
+Thanks go to Macoumba Mabodj and IGJ for the research, to ASPRODEB for the supervision of the Senegal research and the organisation of the workshop.